PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-07 05:16:52
+Last updated: 2024-04-07 05:17:27
-Random Quote: In Texas, the holy trinity is God, Football and barbecueNot necessarily in that order. - Sheldon
+Random Quote: If you don't think there's hope for the world, why bother going on? - Ellie Williams